-The maximum award amount for an individual project is \$50,000.
-These funds can only be used for onthe-ground brook trout habitat conservation and restoration projects in the native eastern range, and related design and monitoring activities; they may not be used for research projects.
-All projects must also have a minimum of a 1:1 contribution from non-federal funding sources.
+Match: All projects must also have a minimum of a 1:1 contribution from non-federal funding sources.
 To meet the 1:1 non-federal match requirement, non-federal funds contributions must not come from, be matched to, or otherwise tied to a federal source.
-Match can be generated at any time but must be spent during the project performance period, which is expected to begin in the summer of 2023.
-EBTJV will prioritize projects whose deliverables are expected to be completed within two years of the start of the project period.
+Match may include cash, time, materials, or other in-kind services.
+Match can be generated at any time but must be spent during the project performance period, which is expected to begin in the summer of 2024.
+Successful proposals must demonstrate a 1:1 or greater non-federal match.
+Greater match funding among all sources will result in a more competitive project proposal; our goal is to exceed a 3:1 match ratio (potentially including federal sources) across the portfolio of funded projects.
+Match must occur during the project period.
+Please contact us if your project will be implemented by a Tribe or with tribal funds, as these have different match requirements.

-To ensure available funding is being directed most effectively, proposed projects must be geared toward meeting the EBTJV's range-wide habitat goals and objectives, as well as its key conservation actions.
-Projects must also fall under at least one of the NFHAP National Conservation Priorities.
-EBTJV prioritizes projects that are most likely to be fully implemented in the 2-year EBTJV/NFHAP project performance period.
-Additionally, the ACE Act places an emphasis on projects that increase recreational fishing opportunities through habitat improvements, that benefit the local economy, and that have a public educational component.
-EBTJV projects have historically incorporated each of these elements.
 New requirements under the ACE act include the 1:1 nonfederal match and an evaluation plan for assessing the results of the project and for measuring the associated improvements to fish populations, recreational fishing opportunities, and the local economy.
-Project applications will be reviewed and ranked based on their ability to meet these and other key factors that can be found in the EBTJV's 2023 Project Scoring Criteria.
+Project applications will be reviewed and ranked based on their ability to meet these and other key factors that can be found in the EBTJV's 2024 Project Scoring Criteria.